griptape-ai/griptape-nodes-library-runwayml/README.md

 ## RunwayML Video Upscale

-Upscaled a video by a factor of 4X, capped at a maximum of 4096px along each side.
+Upscale a video by a factor of 4X, capped at a maximum of 4096px along each side.

 | Parameter                | Type                                                                | Description                                                                                                                 | Default Value   |
 |-------------------------|---------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|-----------------|